AmmarAlzureiqi/zyumn.ai/README.md

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for more details.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any queries or support, please reach out to us at [your-email@example.com](mailto:your-email@example.com).
+For any queries or support, please reach out to us at [alzureiqi2@gmail.com](mailto:alzureiqi2@gmail.com).

----

-Made with ❤️ by [Your Name/Team Name]